Bayesian dictionary learning estimation of cell membrane permeability from surface pH data: Experimental framework and mathematical model

 As pointed out in \cite{sensor,Modello}, it is hypothesized that as the tip of the micro-electrode measuring the surface pH pushes against the membrane surface, a micro-environment under the tip different from the free membrane environment is created.
 Mathematically, the environment under the sensor tip is modeled as a pill-box cylindrical domain, as shown schematically in Figure~{\ref{fig:sensor_domain}}.
 While the rates of the reactions are not affected by the micro-environment, nor is the diffusion inside the domain, the mobility of various species passing between the pill-box domain and the free membrane environment is reduced.

 In \cite{sensor}, where the micro-environment under the tip of the sensor was modeled using a 3D finite element method approach, a substantial computational effort was required for each simulation, highlighting the need for a lower complexity model for the solution of the inverse problem of membrane permeability.
 Following \cite{Modello}, here we resort to a lumped compartment model for the perturbation caused by the sensor tip near the cell membrane.
+Based on the reasonable assumptions that the diffusion is mainly in the radial direction, and that the electrode has a minimal effect on the diffusion away from the membrane, the lumped model is effectively a radial diffusion model, ignoring for the most part diffusion in the direction parallel to the cell membrane, except right at the cell membrane, where diffusion from the free space to the micro-environment under the electrode tip is accounted for.
+The model is discussed in detail in the following paragraphs.

 In our computational scheme, the reference frame is placed at the center of the oocyte, which is modeled as a sphere radius $R$.
 The changes in the concentration of the species are governed by a system of reaction-diffusion equations of the form